Map of the site

-Caves are located few kilometres north from Aurangabad city, in steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
-They were unknown to Europeans until middle of the 19th century.
+Caves are located few kilometers north from Aurangabad city, in steep slopes of a hill running roughly from east to west, some 20 m above the surrounding plain.
+They were unknown to Europeans until the middle of the 19th century.

 Aurangabad is located close to ancient trade route and rather close to Paithan – the ancient capital of Satavahanas, contemporary Pratishthana.
 Buddhism in India was spread by traders and Buddhist cave temples often were established along such trade routes.
-These temples and monasteries served also as safe inns for weary travellers.
+These temples and monasteries served also as safe inns for weary travelers.

-In total here are 12 Buddhist caves divided in three groups.
+In total there are 12 Buddhist caves divided into three groups.
 The westernmost caves comprise the first group and are numbered from 1 to 5.
-Second group is located some 500 m further to the east and includes caves 6 to 9.
+The second group is located some 500 m further to the east and includes caves 6 to 9.
 The easternmost group is located 1 km further to the east and includes caves 10 – 12.

-Caves are cut in a basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
-This has prevented creation of large caves – builders of caves had to avoid the parts of bad quality rock.
+Caves are cut in the basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
+This has prevented the creation of large caves – builders of caves had to avoid the parts of bad quality rock.
 Some excavations were stopped as fractures were reached.

-Caves are carved in cliff in time period from the 2nd – 3rd century AD to the 7th century AD.
+Caves are carved in a cliff in the time period from the 2nd – 3rd century AD to the 7th century AD.

 The oldest are caves 1 and 3, possibly excavated in the 2nd – 3rd century AD.

 Cave 1 is unfinished monastery – vihara.
-Ceiling of verandah has collapsed.
+The ceiling of the verandah has collapsed.
 Only portico and pillars are finished.
 Verandah contains three panels depicting Buddha with Padmapani and Vajrapani.

 Cave 2 is chaitya – square shrine with a circumabulatory around it.
 It contains a square shrine.
-Collosal statue of Buddha is located in the shrine.
+Colossal statue of Buddha is located in the shrine.
 Entrance in this shrine is adorned with depictions of Avalokitesvara on either side.
 Cave 2 contains several sculpted images of Buddha.